19hours/sg-statutes/Acts/Banking Act.md

 (b) make such order as it may think fit in relation to the affairs of the bank and exercise any power which it may exercise under section 49(2);

-(c) present a petition to the High Court for the winding up of the bank by the High Court.
+(c) apply to the High Court for the winding up of the bank by the High Court.

 ### Duration of control